OSPAMOX 500mg/5ml gran 100ml

 Keep out of the reach of children.

 Do not use this medicine after the expiry date which is stated on the carton.
-The expiration date corresponds to the last day of the specified month.
+The expiry date refers to the last day of that month.

 Powder for oral suspension

-Prepared oral suspension
+Reconstituted oral suspension

 The prepared suspension should be stored in a refrigerator (2°C -8°C) and used within 14 days.

-6. Contents of the package and additional information
+6. Contents of the pack and other information

 What Ospamox contains